-Retailers who have undergone, or plan on improving their digital experience and presence will have the best opportunity to thrive.
-Many well-known retailers have filed for bankruptcy and struggled to stay current with market and consumer trends only to be exposed by the pandemic, including J. Crew.
+Retailers who have undergone or plan on improving their digital experience and presence will have the best opportunity to thrive.
+Many well-known retailers have filed for bankruptcy and struggled to stay current with the market and consumer trends, only to be exposed by the pandemic, including J. Crew.
 Implementing the right digital transformation strategy will encourage customers to remain loyal to your brand with an improved user experience.
 Data can be used for further innovation and more personalized online experiences.

 Implementing change will require some risk-taking and leadership buy-in.
 It is necessary to succeed in uncertain times.